Solar eclipse big day is coming: Here’s how to see it in Flint

 Hotels along the path of totality have been booked solid for a year, and Stark said to expect heavy traffic to and from the totality path, which stretches from Oregon to South Carolina.

-If you miss this one, there’s another total eclipse coming in 2024, not as long a wait, Stark said.
+If you miss this one, there’s another total eclipse coming in 2024, Stark said.
 He’ll likely be chasing that one, too.

-More information on the eclipse is available at http://sloanlongway.org/longway-planetarium/.
+More information on the eclipse is available here at http://sloanlongway.org/longway-planetarium/.

 EVM Editor Jan Worth-Nelson can be reached at janworth1118@gmail.com.